How To Move Cats Across The Country

 Just remember to:

-cat can get shocked and jump to the driver’s seat, distracting the driver leading to an accident. - Never leave your
+- Keep cats inside carriers at all times when driving.
+At any point your cat can get shocked and jump to the driver’s seat, distracting the driver leading to an accident.

-cat alone in the car even for quick pit stops.
+- Never leave your cat alone in the car even for quick pit stops.
 Cats can suffocate and suffer heat stroke or get stolen.
 Order drive-thru if you can’t dine in with yourcat and choose pet-friendly hotels to stay at night.

 Read more about traveling with cats in a car thoroughly in a separate post.